Deterministic Patterns for Multiple Access with Latency and Reliability Guarantees: Access Patterns: Random vs. Deterministic

-For fixed $K$ and $M$, the lower the $t$, the smaller the codebook size and thus the number of supportable users.
-Specifically, we have that $C=|S(t,K,M)|=\frac{\binom{M}{t}}{\binom{K}{t}}$.
-Since in this work our focus is on URLLC applications, we limit our considerations to the case $t=2$ as it provides high reliability and the support for a massive number of devices in not required\footnote{Technically, the highest reliability is provided when $t=1$, however such case is trivial as it corresponds to the fully orthogonal allocation of resources.}.
+For fixed $K$ and $M$, the lower the $t$ is, the smaller is the number of patterns in the codebook, and thus the number of supportable users.
+Since in this work our focus is on reliability and latency constrained applications, we limit our considerations to the case $t=2$ as it provides high reliability and the support for a massive number of devices in not required\footnote{Technically, the highest reliability is provided when $t=1$, however such case is trivial as it corresponds to the fully orthogonal allocation of resources.}.